jdittrich/userNeedResearchBook/text/allURBook.md

 need to do it quickly.
 If you don’t do it right after the interview, your memory fades and the chance to supplement the information is gone.

-To supplement your notes of the interview just go through them chronologically.
-A part of my additions are things that are not in the notes yet but still in my memory.
+To supplement your notes of the research session just go through them chronologically and add annotations.
+A part of these additions are things that are not in the notes yet but still in my memory.
 In this case I add them, like

  <div class="example">

+ [ADDITION]:

- \[ADDITION\]: *She looks at her sketches before she starts working*
+ *She looks at her sketches before she starts working*

  </div>